Patsy Kensit: Career

-Early work
+1972–1983: Early work and rise to fame

-In 1972, at the age of four, Kensit appeared in a television advert for Birds Eye frozen peas.
-She had her first big-screen role in the film For the Love of Ada.
+In 1972, at the age of four, Kensit appeared in a television advertisement for Birds Eye frozen peas.
+She also regularly appeared in newspaper advertisements modelling children's clothing.
+Kensit had her first big-screen role in the film For the Love of Ada.
 Her next film role was two years later in The Great Gatsby, with Robert Redford and Mia Farrow, the latter of whom she portrayed in the 1995 biopic, Love and Betrayal: The Mia Farrow Story.
-Later in 1974, she had a small role in the thriller film Gold alongside Roger Moore and Susannah York.
-She then starred in Alfie Darling (1975) with Joan Collins.
-Following that, Kensit had a leading role in the 1976 Soviet-American co-production, The Blue Bird, and she struck up a friendship with actress and co-star Elizabeth Taylor.
+Later in 1974, she played a missing child in an episode of Z-Cars, and had a small role in the thriller film Gold alongside Roger Moore and Susannah York.
+She then starred in Alfie Darling (1975) with Joan Collins, and Hennessy (1975) as the daughter of Rod Steiger's character.

+Following this, Kensit had a leading role in the 1976 Soviet-American co-production, The Blue Bird, and she struck up a friendship with actress and co-star Elizabeth Taylor.
+Taylor told the press about Kensit that "This little girl is going to be the biggest name in showbusiness".
+From 1977 to 1978, Kensit had a regular role in the drama series The Foundation, and in 1978 she appeared in five episodes of the Armchair Thriller serial Quiet as a Nun.
+She portrayed a young Oscar François de Jarjayes in the 1979 movie Lady Oscar, based on the Rose of Versailles by Riyoko Ikeda.
 In 1979, Kensit starred in the war-romance film Hanover Street, opposite Harrison Ford and Christopher Plummer.
 She was nominated for Young Artist Award for Best Juvenile Actress in a Motion Picture at the Young Artist Awards for her role in the film.

-In the early 1980s, Kensit began to appear regularly in films.
-In 1981, she starred as Estella in the BBC adaptation of Great Expectations.
-An important role was Lady Margaret Plantagenet in the 1982 BBC Television Shakespeare production of Richard III.
-In the same year, she starred as the title character in the Walt Disney episode The Adventures of Pollyanna.
+By the early 1980s, Kensit had become a regular face on screen.
+She appeared in several television period dramas including The Legend of King Arthur, Prince Regent, and Penmarric, and in 1981, she starred as Estella in the BBC adaptation of Great Expectations.
+She then played the role of Lady Margaret Plantagenet in the 1982 BBC Television Shakespeare production of Richard III.
+In the same year, she starred as the title character in The Magical World of Disney television movie The Adventures of Pollyanna, and appeared in the music video for "Nobody's Fool" by Haircut One Hundred.
+In 1983, she starred as the leading character in the sci-fi TV series Luna.